rethinkdb/horizon/rfcs/permissions.md

   `owning_group`.
 * ensure that the current owner of a group cannot be removed as a member of the group.
+* ensure no group can be created with the name `ANYONE`

 ## Query template rules